AlenToma/Rest.API.Translator/README.md

 # Rest.API.Translator

-`Rest.API.Translator` is a smal library that translate interface to valid rest api calls.
+`Rest.API.Translator` is a small library that translate interface to valid rest api calls.
 So instead of using url for each methods, you only use interface and expression to build a valid call to your rest api.

 ## Code example
-Imagin you have a rest api with a fallowing controller.
+Imagine you have a rest api with a following controller.
 ```cshap
     [ApiController]
     [Route("api/[controller]/[action]")]